Sardingfish/Sardingfish.github.io/_posts/2019-03-5-List-of-Journals-and-Abbreviations.md

 ---
 layout: post
 title:  "List of Journals and Abbreviations"
-date:   2019-03-08
+date:   2019-04-04
 categories: Tool
 tags: Journals
 author: Jason Ding
 ---

-The following is a list of top journals and professional abbreviations for the industry, with the aim of making reference and preparation for future writing of journal articles and dissertations.(Latest update date:2019-3-8)
+The following is a list of top journals and professional abbreviations for the industry, with the aim of making reference and preparation for future writing of journal articles and dissertations.(Data from Web of Science， Latest update date:2019-4-4)

 **Journals related to surveying and mapping**